-That Cabinet resolves to note this report and endorses the actions being taken by Corporate Leadership Team detailed in Appendix A - Managing Performance.
+That Cabinet noteS this report and endorses the actions being taken by Corporate Leadership Team detailed in Appendix A - Managing Performance.

 That Cabinet asks for further information or action where they consider it necessary regarding performance as outlined in Appendix A.